neilscudder/paradigm/README.md

 # paradigm

 Access services on remote, portable, or mobile client machines as though they are on your server's localhost.
-Tunnels encrypted over ssh forward local ports securly to the server.
+Tunnels encrypted over ssh forward local ports securely to the server.
 The paradigm script is expected to run on a headless, innaccesible unit, on an unknown network, and is designed to operate without supervision.
 At present, it is run once every minute by system cron.

 Usage:<br>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>